White Sox reunite with La Russa, hire Hall of Fame manager

 Chairman Jerry Reinsdorf has long regretted allowing that move and remains close with La Russa.
 Now, they're reuniting.

-“His hiring is not based on friendship or on what happened years ago, but on the fact that we have the opportunity to have one of the greatest managers in the game’s history in our dugout at a time when we believe our team is poised for great accomplishments,” Reinsdorf said.
+“His hiring is not based on friendship or on what happened years ago, but on the fact that we have the opportunity to have one of the greatest managers in the game’s history in our dugout at a time when we believe our team is poised for great accomplishments,” Reinsdorf said in a statement.

 Former Houston manager AJ Hinch and ex-Boston skipper Alex Cora fit that description.
 Both were suspended by Major League Baseball for the 2020 season for their roles in the Astros’ sign stealing scandal, and both lost their manager jobs.
 Their punishments ended this week.

+Hahn insisted it was a consensus decision between him, Reinsdorf and executive vice-president Ken Williams to go with La Russa.

+“Tony was the choice because it's believed that Tony is the best man to help us win championships over the next several years and usher us into what we expect to be a very exciting phase for White Sox baseball," Hahn said

-Though he hasn’t been in a dugout in nine years, La Russa has remained a part of the game.
+Though he hasn’t managed in nine years, La Russa has remained a part of the game.

 Shortly after retiring, he went to work in the league office for two years assisting former Yankees manager Joe Torre in on-field discipline issues.